Slashdot

 Artem Tashkinov writes: In a move that will shock a lot of people, someone at Microsoft decided to deny Windows 7/8.1 updates to the users of the following CPU architectures: Intel seventh (7th)-generation processors (Kaby Lake); AMD "Bristol Ridge" (Zen/Ryzen); Qualcomm "8996."
 It's impossible to find any justification for this decision to halt support for the x86 architectures listed above because you can perfectly run MS-DOS on them.
 Perhaps, Microsoft has decided that the process of foisting Windows 10 isn't running at full steam, so the company created this purely artificial limitation.
 I expect it to be cancelled soon after a wide backlash from corporate customers.
 KitGuru notes that users may encounter the following error message when they attempt to update their OS: "Your PC uses a processor that isn't supported on this version of Windows."
 The only resolution is to upgrade to Windows 10.

 Surely not the only solution.
-(Score:4, Interesting)
+(Score:5, Interesting)

 From now on I'll be running Windows in a virtual CPU I think.